Skip to content

 HTML <style> Tag

-The <style> tag is used to style HTML document with CSS.
+The <style> tag is used to style an HTML document with CSS.
 It defines how elements should be displayed in browsers.

 To link to an external style sheet, use the <link> tag.